 You need to have a full skincare routine for clear skin.

 Different things work for different people.
 Some people only need to wash their face and apply moisturiser while others have to have a full 10 step routine to keep their skin in its best conditions.
 Sometimes skin needs to breathe and in order to do that, you may need to keep skincare to a minimal.
 For this one, you may just need to play around and see what works best for your skin.
 I’m in the middle, probably using 5 steps in my skincare routine and I’m happy with how my skin is right now.
+However when I went to Mallorca, I got clear skin in a week by stripping my skincare down!

 Read my skincare routine here.